Accepted Casino Payment Methods in the UK

 Skrill is one of the most widely used e-wallets among casino players.
 The payment method belongs to Paysafegroup and is certified by the Financial Conduct Authority.
 Paysafegroup is behind Paysafecard and Neteller, too.

 Depositing and withdrawing money from your casino account with Skrill is extremely easy.
-We explain you all the steps in our detailed Skrill review:
+All the steps needed to utilise Skrill are outlined in our review below.

 PayPal is world-renowned as the most commonly used E-wallet.
-In spite of its soaring popularity, PayPal is the least found E-wallet in the casino-realm.
+Despite its soaring popularity, PayPal is the least found E-wallet in the casino-realm when it comes to UK casinos.
 PayPal manages 25 different currencies and currently functions in more than 200 countries.
 Thus, if you shop frequently online, there are definitely some benefits to be had in using a PayPal account.

 Trustly is the simplest, and probably the most widely used payment method among Swedish players.
 This payment option acts as an intermediary between the casino and your bank, and all payments are made with BankID.
 This means that you do not have to disclose card or account information, and the payments do not take more than a few minutes.
-Trustly is also a listed Swedish company that is certified by the Swedish Financial Supervisory Authority.
+The company is also a listed Swedish company that is certified by the Swedish Financial Supervisory Authority.
+Trustly is beginning to be more widely available for UK players.

 Paysafecard lets you make cash payments at online casinos.
 This service works much like when you buy a prepaid card for your mobile phone: you go to the nearest retailer and pay for a 16-digit code.
 Then, you use this code to make a deposit at the casino of your choice.
 This is basically the only way to make cash payments at an online casino.